Joshclone/C-Best-Secure-coding-practices/README.md

     }
 }
 ///<summary>
-///All the variables in the code is not named according to what value it holds.
+///Variables in the code are not named according to what value it holds.
 ///</summary>
 ```